eahishak/eahishak/README.md

 ## 💼 Professional Experience
 - **Jackal Tech Ltd**: Founder and CTO - Leading the development of innovative tech solutions across various sectors including healthcare, education, and finance.
 - **Open Source Contributions**: Active contributor to various open-source projects, improving and building tools for the developer community.

-## 💞️ Looking to Collaborate
-I'm always open to collaboration on interesting projects.
-Whether it's a new open-source initiative, a challenging development problem, or an innovative startup idea, feel free to reach out!

 ## 📫 How to Reach Me
 - **Email**: eahishak@u.rochester.edu